chakra-ui/panda/.changeset/mighty-suits-study.md

 })
 ```

-The default container sizes in the Panda preset are shown below:
+The default container sizes in the `@pandacss/preset-panda` preset are shown below:

 ```ts
 export const containerSizes = {